dreamregistry/remix_deploy/README.md

 # REMIX DEPLOY

-A DReAM package that deploys an envoy reverse proxy for Remix app.
+The development version of a DReAM package that deploys Remix app to ECS secured with Cognito.

 ## Usage